Looking to collaborate? I’m your gal! Quirky Globetrotter is an award-winning, international travel blog that

 We live through screens.
 We’re constantly regurgitating content on our smartphones, laptops, and devices from the moment we wake up to the moment we fall asleep.
-I’m very guilty of this since I lead a digital nomad lifestyle.
+I’m very guilty of this.
 I never unplug from my technological devices for fear that I might miss something.

 In today’s age, we’re obligated to post to social media about anything spectacular in our lives, especially traveling abroad.
 That hype is highly emphasized if we lead a digital nomad lifestyle, such as a travel blogger.

-Yet, there are moments in my life when I want to step away from the screen and documenting my every move and remain offline, disconnected from the outside world.
+There are moments in my life when I want to step away from the screen and stop documenting my every move.
+I want to remain offline, disconnected from the outside world, frankly, become anonymous.
 I sincerely want to live in the moment and not examine it through a lens or another filter.

 In the past, this was a normal part of our everyday lives.
 But with the improvement of technology that can go underwater and is virtually indestructible, we’ve been able to witness everything from watching GoPro be swallowed by lava and live footage of skydiving.